Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Two weeks into the voyage heavy weather was encountered and by the 28th she was alone, though managed to catch up in view of 7 of the ships in the course of that afternoon, but by the next day she saw only a tanker far off on her starboard side.

 In the morning of January 30 she was bombed by German aircraft and sunk 130 miles west of Galway Island (Ireland), shortly before reaching her destination.
 She was hit by 5 bombs, 3 in the waterline on the port side and 2 on the boat deck.
 2 of the lifeboats were destroyed in the attack and a 3rd was damaged during launching.
-Machine gun fire destroyed the radio station, but it appears the radio operator had time to send out a distress call because 40 minutes later the escort vessel Anthony was ordered out to assist an unknown vessel in that position, but Austvard was gone.
+Machine gun fire destroyed the radio station, but it appears the radio operator had time to send out a distress call because 40 minutes later the escort vessel Anthony* was ordered out to assist an unknown ship in that position, but Austvard was gone.

-The damaged lifeboat with 16 men got clear of the ship before she sank about 10 minutes after the first bomb had hit, but 12 were pulled under, only 6 came back up and were able to get on a raft.
+The damaged lifeboat with 16 men got clear of the ship before she sank about 10 minutes after the first bomb had hit, but 12 were pulled under; only 6 came back up and were able to get on a raft.
 The people in the lifeboat found another raft, enabling them to repair the boat so that it could hold 8 men.
 The others distributed themselves on the 2 rafts and headed for Ireland in tow of the lifeboat, but in the bad weather it was very slow going, so the next day it was decided that the boat with 8 survivors commanded by 1st Mate Knut Dykesten should go on ahead to get help as quickly as possible, because many of the men were injured.
 The lifeboat with 6 survivors (Boatswain Karl G. Holbein and Oiler Jens Brandvold had died en route) landed at Clogher, Ballyferriter, County Kervy on Febr.
 4. All 6 were taken to a hospital in Dingle, where Mechanic Alfred Andersen died the next day.

 The maritime hearings were held in Dublin on May 19-1941 with all the survivors appearing.